Developing Your Thesis

 Additional examples of introductions with three-story theses

-for Classics 350
+For Classics 350

 In The Republic, Plato argues that poetry often corrupts both the individual and the city.
 Poetry that lies or imitates seems especially pernicious to the creation and preservation of the ideal state.
 Consequently, poetry should relate only truth and poets should compose only narrative poetry.
 For Plato, only true content and narrative form can encourage the construction and preservation of the polis.
 These restrictions assume, however, that poetry remains incapable of illuminating existence in a novel manner, that only philosophy can deepen our understanding of life.
 Plato, in this sense, establishes a hierarchy where philosophy becomes the highest vocation and poetry becomes a lowly and subservient art.
 This formulation however, seems misguided and detrimentally narrow.
 Wallace Stevens, in "homunculus et la Belle Etoile," argues against Platonic restrictions on poetry.
 Indeed, Stevens suggests that the aesthetic nature of poetry offers an existential perspective absent in philosophy.
 Poetry, in this respect, illuminates rather than corrupts, and complements rather than challenges philosophical logic.

-for History 390
+For History 390

 The main theological, social, and political aspects of the early Christian church and society rested on the idea and value of the individual.
 While this ideal of individuality and equality seems at first liberal in essence, the early Christian church never progressed the idea past valuing the individual to valuing the individual above the common good.
 Where liberal individualism posits the superiority of the individual over the collective, early Christian individualism envisioned a world of individuals working towards God's common good.
 The early Christian church was, therefore, individualistic without being liberal, focused on the individual only as a means of glorifying God and advancing the kingdom of heaven on earth.

-for Government 285
+For Government 285

 Claims that the American environmental movement undermines traditional democratic values are wrong.
 In fact, the movement emphasizes a commitment to compromise and a concern for the greater good that characterize the American democratic tradition.
 Critics argue that supporters of the environmental movement threaten fundamental constitutional rights.
 Critics also question environmentalists' use of lobbying, arguing that these tactics result in disproportionate attention given to environmental concerns.
 While it is true that environmentalists often advocate the adoption of policies that may restrict individual behavior, they do so within legally sanctioned bounds, recognizing that they are but one player in the formulation of public policy.
 By advocating for more stringent environmental standards, supporters of the environmental movement seek to persuade the American population to look beyond individual desires and to consider the broader impact of individual decisions.
 In so doing, environmentalists exhibit values consistent with the American tradition of civic mindedness, in which collective interests, rather than individual desires, represent the highest priority.

 Special thanks to Professor Katherine Terrell of the Hamilton College English Department for generously providing her class handout "Creating a Three-Story Thesis," which forms the basis for this handout.
-Thanks also to Professor Doran Larson and the following S'09 writing tutors: Michael Harwick, Tom Lewek, Andrew Peart, and Rachel McReynolds.
+Thanks also to Professor Doran Larson and the following spring 2009 writing tutors: Michael Harwick, Tom Lewek, Andrew Peart, and Rachel McReynolds.

 Holmes, Oliver Wendell, Sr. The Poet At The Breakfast-Table.
 Boston: James R. Osgood and Company, 1872.